2023 Generation Adidas Norcross Cup

 5. Penalty Kicks

-Tournament teams must have a minimum of seven players to start a match and a minimum of seven players to finish the match.
+Tournament teams must have a minimum of seven players to start a match and a minimum of seven players to finish the match in all 11v11 or 9v9 competition.
+The must be a minimum of 5 in any 7v7 matches.
 If a team does not have the minimum number of players to begin the match 10 minutes past the scheduled start time, the team forfeits.
 If a team forfeits but still has enough points to advance, they will be allowed to advance.

 This tournament is primarily for Select Program teams.
 Any team comprised of properly registered youth players as defined by the rules of the US Club Soccer/USYSA in an age group indicated on the tournament approval form shall be eligible to play in this tournament, provided such team is in good standing with its youth association.